Flo451/IDN2QRadar/README.md

 # IDN2QRadar

-Scripting to send audit logs from SailPoint IDN to QRadar hosted in AWS.
+Send audit logs from SailPoint IDN to QRadar using AWS services to host the Docker container and periodically trigger the task on a schedule in AWS Fargate.

+Note: If you don't wish to use AWS services you can simply run the Python script locally (but you would need to refactor the logic to store the checkpoint timestamp e.g. in a local file)

 ## Project goal:
 Send SailPoint IdentityNow (IDN) Event logs to QRadar SIEM.
 Once the events are in QRadar we can  build rules that trigger offenses if undesired behavior is observed.